Centralized management of restriction and configuration profiles is a new feature that has been added to the district view.

 - Conditional profiles - Profiles built on a Baseline profile where additional restrictions can be added as well as location and schedule configurations.

 All three work together to create a layered profile structure which can then be pushed to a school account.
-The following steps are recommended to ensure an easy implementation and understanding of your profile structure.
+The following steps are recommended to ensure easy implementation and understanding of your profile structure.

 Step 1: Setup your Baseline profiles